jmtes/AirBnB_clone_v3/README.md

 ## Testing the API with Postman

 Bearbnb has a Postman collection!
+Each request is rife with usage and response examples.
 Simply open up Postman and import `bearbnb.postman_collection.json`, located at the root of the repository.

-Each request is rife with usage and response examples.
-They are updated as endpoint handlers are implemented.
+To get started with using the collection, create a user by making a "Register new user" request, which is located in the User Routes folder.
+You will receive a JSON response containing a JWT that you can use for accessing private routes.
+Copy the token value and assign it to the current value of the `BEARBNB_JWT` global variable.

-As of now, the review routes are still in development.
-As such, it is of note that the review requests are by no means complete.
+In the event that your token expires, just make an "Authenticate user" request, located in the Authentication Routes folder, to receive a fresh token.
+Happy testing!

 ## Contributing and Future Developments